usds/website-staging/README.md

 ### Visual regression tests

-[Cypress](https://cypress.io) and [cypress-visual-regression](https://github.com/cypress-visual-regression/cypress-visual-regression) are used to compare screenshots; see `cypress/e2e/visual.cy.js`.
-The following instructions assume that the site is running locally as described above, *without live reloading*.

 To compare current actual screenshots with the established base images: `npm run visual-regression`.

 When pages are intentionally changed, refresh the base images with `npm run visual-refresh`.
 This creates/updates base images and a `sitemap.json file`.
 Commit these along with the page changes.